 I remember the days of having two dogs and living in a condo.
 Having to get my coat and boots on in the evening when I’m warm and relaxed, to take the dogs out in the cold and rain and sometimes snow.

 Now being a homeowner, I don’t miss those days.
 At all.
 I can take my dogs for a walk to do their business when I want, and when they want.
-When the weather is miserable, I can simply open the back door and let them do their business from the warmth of our house.
+I love being able to just open the back door and let the dogs out when the weather is bad.

 Having a yard for the dogs to use means that they can do their thing as quickly as they want and get back into the warm, dry house quickly.
 It’s a win-win.

 Lawn Maintenance with Pets

 There are downsides to having a home with a yard as well, and that is that they take work to maintain.
 Depending on the size of your yard and how immaculate you want to keep it, maintaining a yard can be a lot of work.

 And having dogs in the yard definitely does not make yard maintenance any easier!

 For one, you are likely well aware of how dog’s urine can leave dead spots in the grass.
 We’ll get into this in another article but dogs and dead grass seem to go together.
 It is a constant battle to keep your lawn looking it’s best when you favorite four legged friends have the run of the place.

 Another issue about lawn maintenance with pets is safety and that’s what we are hear to talk about today.

 Non-selective weed killer means that it will kill or harm everything it is applied to.
 Spraying or applying these types of weed killers to a weed will tend to kill everything around them – including grass.